 Almost all parts of the Fiddle leaf figs contain oxalate crystals, making every part toxic to dogs.

-Moreover, the plant sap also contains ficin, a proteolytic enzyme that causes inflammation and dermatitis in dogs.
+Moreover, the plant sap also contains ficin, a proteolytic enzyme that causes dog inflammation and dermatitis.

 The calcium oxalate crystals subsequently permeate the mouth, tongue, throat, and stomach tissues, embedding themselves.